 No, Pennsylvania does not reciprocate other states’ IDs.

-An official note documenting your condition & dated within the last 1 – 3 years will suffice.
+An official summary note documenting your condition will suffice.
 Office notes are copies of the medical charting from your doctor visits and evaluations.
 MRIs do not qualify.
+We do have form which can be emailed to you for your Doctor to complete.

 Yes, you must have medical records documenting your qualifying condition(s).
 Our doctor cannot certify a patient or submit a medication recommendation without proper documentation.